 Things You Should Start On.

-- If you are uncertain about the value of your real estate and aren’t planning to sell immediately, you should consider getting an appraisal.
+- If you are uncertain about the value of your real estate and aren’t planning to sell immediately, you should consider getting a valuation.
 Note, however, that the value of your real estate may change significantly by the time you sell, but it does give you a starting place.
-If you are planning to sell soon, the buyer will be paying for an appraisal, so there’s no need for you to spend the money.
+If you are planning to sell soon, the buyer will be paying for a valuation, so there’s no need for you to spend the money.

 - Make sure that all issues regarding the real estate are resolved and the property is sale-ready.
 Encroachments, environmental issues, zoning, or permitting problems should be addressed.
 The presence (or disposal) of X-ray processing chemicals is an example of an environmental issue that can complicate a sale.